spiffin/spf_js/README.md

 ### Languages

-This plugin installs an English Textpack by default.
+This plugin uses an English Textpack by default.

 To use your own language see the [spf_js_textpack][] file in this repository.